 Why Your Wellness Visit Matters

-Even if you feel well, an annual check-in helps your doctor get the full picture of your health.
+Even if you feel well, an annual check-in helps your provider get the full picture of your health.
 These visits give you space to talk about concerns, understand your risks and build a plan tailored to your goals for the year ahead.

 “Bring a written list of your medications, any health changes and goals.
 This helps us make the most of our time together and keeps your care focused on what matters most.”

-During your appointment, your doctor may:
+During your appointment, your provider may:

 - Review your vitals and order labs.